trackme518/OSCreplay/README.md

 # OSCreplay

 ## What is this good for?
 Ever needed to record OSC events and replay them later?
 Want to send OSC from client side vanilla JavaSctipt via websockets?
 Now you can.
+You can simultaneously record incoming OSC and resend it to another target via proxy.

 ![Encoder screenshot](./assets/screenshot1.jpg)